jmorvan/jq-cling/README.md

 This plugin attempts to recreate the Android ClingView in jQuery and JQM.

 ### What's the "ClingView"
-The ClingView is this overlay you get when you first start your device or a new app which act as an in context help to guide the user.
+The ClingView is this overlay you get when you first start your device or a new app which acts as an in context help to guide the user.

 It looks like this in its native state: